dexmcmillan/platescraper/readme.md

 # Template Scrape

-An app that turns scrape templates into data.
-Based off the puppeteer browser automation library.
-It's designed with speed and clarity in mind, so those with minimal understanding of javascript can follow the logic of scrapes and see how the scraped data was constructed by viewing one JSON file.
+An app that turns JSON scrape templates into the data you want, the template scraper is designed with three guiding principles in mind:

-Often a team of people will want to collaborate on a scrape to determine the best structure for the resulting data.
-This app hopes to solve that problem.

-The scrape iterates through a list of urls given and runs Scrape.scrapePage(), which collects data and structures it according to the specified template file.
+* You should be able to execute common scrape patterns with minimal duplicated effort.
+* Those with only basic understanding of Javascript can write scrape templates.
+* Others can see how the data was gathered **by viewing one JSON file**.

+This template scraper is useful for one of three common scrape jobs:
+* Scraping one page that contains all the data you need.
+* Scraping many pages with unique urls but identical structure.
+* Scraping tabular data from paginated web apps.

+It currently can't scrape:
+* Pages or apps where the data cannot be accessed by going to a URL (ie. web apps where you need to click "search" first).
+* Pages that don't allow you to crawl them (duh).

 ### Getting started